Methods for anonymising qualitative data

 • Identify replacements in text clearly, for example with [brackets] or using XML tags such as <seg>word to be anonymised</seg>.

-• Use 'search and replace' techniques carefully so that unintended changes are not made, and misspelt words are not missed.
+• Use 'search and replace' techniques carefully so that unintended changes are not made, and misspelled words are not missed.

-• Keep unedited versions of data (but store them separately) for use within the research team and for preservation (for persons who have both the unedited version and the anonymised version, the data is pseudonymised).
+• Back up the original unedited version of the files (but store them separately) for use within the research team and for preservation.
+For persons who have both the unedited version and the anonymised version, the data is pseudonymised.

 • Create a pseudonymisation key (also known as an anonymisation log) of all replacements, aggregations or removals made and store such a log securely and separately from the anonymised data files.